boost-edu-tools/gitinspectorgui/docs/api/error-handling.md

 ## Overview

-Errors are handled through automatic conversion between Python exceptions and JavaScript errors.
+Errors are handled through automatic conversion between Python exceptions and JavaScript errors via PyO3 helper functions.
 The integration manages all error conversion, eliminating the need for manual error handling code.

-> **Integration Details**: For technical information about error conversion, see [PyO3 Integration Architecture](../architecture/pyo3-integration.md).
+> **Integration Details**: For technical information about this conversion process, see [PyO3 Integration Architecture](../architecture/pyo3-integration.md).

 ## Error Types